 Similar to the program elementary schools have, Recess 101 aims to teach children basic game play and socialization skills needed on the playground.
-We rotate through playground games such as tag (regular, freeze, contagious, Sharks and Minnows), hide-and-seek, Simon Says, Red Light/Green Light, and free-play on the play structure, in the play house, and riding tricycles (helmets provided).
+We rotate through playground games such as tag, hide-and-seek, Simon Says, Red Light/Green Light, and free-play on the play structure, in the play house, and riding tricycles.
 Alone time is important for all ages, so children are always communicated with if they are alone to see if they are just having voluntary quiet time or if they are lonely and having a difficult time socializing.
 Sharing toys and space, resolving conflict, negotiating game roles, and making friends are skills we reenforce throughout the entire day, but especially during these play times.

 Though separate from Recess 101 and Sports, I want to mention that I make sure the majority of active play is reserved for free time.
-Self-directed play is necessary for a balanced development, so there are lots of outdoor and inside toys and games for children to choose from.
-Both Recess 101 and Sports, as structured activities, are kept at a daily 10 to 15-minute time limit for this reason.
+Self-directed play is necessary for a balanced development, so there are lots of outdoor activities for children to choose from.